How to add your LinkedIn profile to your resume

 3. List it in your skills section

-When you want to put your LinkedIn Learning Certificate on your resume but don’t need to emphasize it, just add it to your skills section.
-Here’s an example of a resume’s skills section with a LinkedIn Learning Certificate added:
+When you want to include your LinkedIn Learning Certificate but don’t need to emphasize it, just add it to your resume’s skills section.
+Here’s an example of a skills section with a LinkedIn Learning Certificate added:

 - Customer Service: Handling Abusive Customers – LinkedIn Learning Certificate